asnar00/fnf/scribbles.md

     >> hello asnaroo
     >> bye

 So you can build as many contexts as you like.
+And of course, you want to somehow enable a "thread-local-storage" kind of "this is the context I'm using:

+    select SimpleHelloWorld;
+    hello();
+    >> hello world

+But constructing that is going to be sort of interesting.

 ________________________________________________________________
 on why python for fnf.py: